vernon-gant/presta_client/README.md

 ## License

-The project is licensed under the MIT License.
+The project is licensed under the Apache 2.0 License.